ethereum/ethereum-org-website/src/content/developers/docs/scaling/validium/index.md

 |                                                                                                           | Slower subjective finality time (10-30 min to generate a ZK proof) (but faster to full finality because there is no dispute time delay). |

 ### Use Validium {#use-validium}

+Multiple projects provide implementations of Validium that you can integrate into your dapps:

 - [Starkware](https://starkware.co/)
 - [Matter Labs zkPorter](https://matter-labs.io/)